CyrusOfEden/llegos/README.md

 ### Actors

-- **Roles:** Actors are specialized objects that represent autonomous agents within the system.
+- **Roles:** Actors are specialized objects that encapsulate autonomous agents within the system.
 Each actor has its unique behavior, state, and communication abilities.
 - **Interactions:** Actors interact with each other and the environment primarily through strongly-typed messages, responding to received information and making decisions based on their internal logic and objectives.

 ### Scenes